dianeschuh/MurmuringBarks/README.md

-this is a draft coded in Max for the Murmuring Barks instrument, rela releas should be ready in the coming months
+this is a draft coded in Max for the Murmuring Barks instrument, real release should be ready in the coming months